Citron Is Very Wrong On Exact Sciences

 Blood Tests, Schmud Tests

-Left’s argument against the long-term future of Cologuard is that blood based tests will replace it in the next decade anyway.
+Left’s argument against the long-term future of Cologuard is that blood-based tests will replace it in the next decade anyway.
 As Conroy says in his "mano a mano" with Left yelling at him on CNBC, the science suggests that is probably not possible.

 The idea of blood tests for colon cancer has been around a long time.
 However, there are substantial biological reasons that those tests are unlikely to ever be effective for finding early stage cancers or pre-cancers.
 As Conroy described at BAML Healthcare Conference, cancer cells don't shed into the bloodstream early enough to detect early stage cancers.
 Consider that once cancer, or DNA markers, reaches the blood, that you are no longer in stage 1 cancer and certainly not pre-cancer as Cologuard is designed to find.

-My educated take on blood based tests are that they are more for maintenance and finding recurring cancers that are later stage.
+My educated take on blood-based tests is that they are more for maintenance and finding recurring cancers that are later stage.
 Most research to date supports this analysis.
-Even the test on the market today, which is not FDA approved or paid for by Medicare, is not used for finding early cancers, it is used to monitor existing or returning cancers.
+Even the test on the market today, which is not FDA approved or paid for by Medicare, is not used for finding early cancers; it is used to monitor existing or returning cancers.

-It is also important to know that Exact has ten blood-based tests in the pipeline in coordination with Mayo Clinic that will be moving through the regulatory process soon.
-If there is a blood based test to be designed for colon cancer, there is a good chance Exact Sciences and Mayo are the ones to do it.
+It is also important to know that Exact has 10 blood-based tests in the pipeline in coordination with Mayo Clinic that will be moving through the regulatory process soon.
+If there is a blood-based test to be designed for colon cancer, there is a good chance Exact Sciences and Mayo are the ones to do it.

 Conclusion

 I have rightly been a bull on Exact Sciences for a long time.
 I know the company well.
 However, I am not married to it.
-There are plenty of IoT, smart grid, alternative energy, other new economy and even old economy stocks out there that offer upside I can invest in.
-Few however, have the upside of Exact Sciences in my opinion.
-My 2-4 year price target is $60-100 and I am likely to increase that if adoption momentum continues and the pricing indeed comes in at the upper $400s (which we will know in November).
+There are plenty of IoT, smart grid, alternative energy, other new economy, and even old economy stocks out there that offer upside I can invest in.
+Few, however, have the upside of Exact Sciences, in my opinion.
+My 2-4 year price target is $60-100, and I am likely to increase that if adoption momentum continues and the pricing indeed comes in at the upper $400s (which we will know in November).

 With short interest among the highest of all stocks, there is reason to be cautious on the Exact.
-There is also reason to believe another short-squeeze could occur if the next quarter is as good as the last one.
+There is also reason to believe another short squeeze could occur if the next quarter is as good as the last one.
 When Whitney Tilson shorted a couple years ago, many shorts got bailed out with an ambiguous USPSTF statement that eventually was corrected to fully include Cologuard in screening guidelines.

 This time, the only potential downside I see is a secondary offering to raise another quarter billion dollars or so.
 I expect that soon.
-However, it will only temporarily hit share prices as people scream, stomp their feet, panic and sell the dip.
+However, it will only temporarily hit share prices as people scream, stomp their feet, panic, and sell the dip.

 A good analyst goes where the puck is going.
 It's a hard task, however, Cologuard's 30% growth rate from the last quarter, eclipsing the previous 15% per quarter, jives with the Cowen analysis that the test is gaining traction.

 I believe that Exact Sciences is a buy right now for long-term investors who can own a volatile biotech and sleep at night.
-If the share price falls into the middle $20s, then it is a back up the truck screaming out the window buy opportunity.
+If the share price falls into the middle $20s, then it is a backup the truck screaming out the window buy opportunity.

 Disclosure: I am/we are long EXAS.